 Let's take a closer look at these three gems.

-'San Marzano' is considered one of the best paste tomatoes of all time.
+'San Marzano' is considered one of the best, most flavorful paste tomatoes of all time.
 Whole tomatoes peel easily, and cook down to sauce quickly.

 Various strains of 'San Marzano' exist; this particular strain came from the USDA gene bank, an institution established in 1958 to preserve genetic diversity and increase food security.
 The strain originates, however, from Parma, Italy, where it was developed for the 1950's canning industry.

-Compared to other 'San Marzano' strains we've tested, the fruits borne on this strain have a very traditional 'San Marzano' shape as well as a more vibrant red color.
+Compared to other 'San Marzano' strains we've tested, the fruits borne on this strain have outstanding flavor and a very traditional 'San Marzano' shape, as well as a more vibrant red color.

 (Indeterminate, 78 days.)